Join the Editorial Board

-Aaron Jarden is a Senior Lecturer at the Open Polytechnic of New Zealand and Senior Lecturer at Auckland University of Technology.
+Dr. Jarden is a Senior Lecturer at the Open Polytechnic of New Zealand and Senior Lecturer at the Auckland University of Technology.
 He is the president of the New Zealand Association of Positive Psychology, lead investigator for the International Wellbeing Study, founder of The Tuesday Program, co-editor of the International Journal of Wellbeing, and Senior Scientist for Work on Wellbeing.

 Yasser Khazaal, MD

 Geneva University, Switzerland

 Department of Mental Health and Psychiatry, Geneva University Hospitals, Switzerland